-A rotary tiller is more similar to a power harrow, in that they both use projections or tines under power to arrange the soil.
-Hold in mind, however, that a power harrow will often be superior since they are better at preventing the growth of unwanted weeds.
+A rotary tiller is more similar to a power harrow in that they both use projections or tines under power to arrange the soil.
+However, hold in mind that a power harrow will often be superior since they are better at preventing the growth of unwanted weeds.

 FARMASTER power harrows for sale are ideal tractor implements for a compact tractor or small tractor.
 We have three versions with a working width 0.9 - 1.3 metres, and a working depth of 20cm, running at 540 rpm rotor speeds.